IronMax03/Better_Debugging/README.md

 Follow clean and consistent coding practices.
 Use meaningful variable and function names.

 - **Document Your Code:**
-Ensure all functions have clear and concise comments.
+Ensure all functions have clear and concise comments/description.

 - **Test Your Changes:**
 While we understand that fully testing this library may be challenging, ensure your code works as intended before submitting.
 Focus on edge cases and confirm that your changes integrate smoothly with existing functionality.